michaelthielemans/Second-Brain/Windows Server AD DS/IPsec.md

 - TLS = Transport Layer security

 >**Transport Layer Security (TLS) is the upgraded version of SSL that fixes existing SSL vulnerabilities**.
 TLS authenticates more efficiently and continues to support encrypted communication channels.
   Now TLS is used as a underlaying encryption technology for HTTPS, in the past https used SSL

 - TLS provide authentication and encryption
-- TLS uses certificates to establish encrypted communication session
+- TLS uses certificates to establish key exchange in order to be able to have a encrypted communication session
 - TLS is a protocol stack and it is using multiple layers on the OSI model.

 With TLS and SSL the source and destination ports are not encrypted.